On $X$-coordinates of Pell equations which are repdigits: Introduction

 \section{Introduction}

 Let $d>1$ be a positive integer which is not a perfect square.
 It is well known that the Pell equation

-has infinitely many positive integer solution $(X,Y)$.
+has infinitely many positive integer solutions $(X,Y)$.
 Furthermore, putting $(X_1,Y_1)$ for the smallest solution, all solutions are of the form $(X_n,Y_n)$ for some positive integer $n$, where

-There are many papers in the literature which treat Diophantine equations involving members of the sequences $\{X_n\}_{n\geq 1}$ and/or $\{Y_n\}_{n\geq 1}$, such as when are these numbers squares, or perfect powers of fixed or variable exponents of some others positive integers, or Fibonacci numbers, etc. Let $b\geq 2$ be an integer.
+There are many papers in the literature which treat Diophantine equations involving members of the sequences $\{X_n\}_{n\geq 1}$ and/or $\{Y_n\}_{n\geq 1}$, such as when are these numbers squares, or perfect powers of fixed or variable exponents of some others positive integers, or Fibonacci numbers, etc. (see, for example, \cite{BMS}, \cite{Cohn1}, \cite{Cohn2}, \cite{FL}, \cite{FT}).
+Let $b\geq 2$ be an integer.
 A natural number $N$ is called a {\it base $b$-repdigit} if all of its base $b$-digits are equal.
 Setting $a\in \{1,2,\ldots,b-1\}$ for the common value of the repeating digit and $m$ for the number of base $b$-digits of $N$, we have

 When $a=1$, such numbers are called {\it base $b$-repunits}.
 When $b=10$, we omit mentioning the base and simply say that $N$ is a {\it repdigit}.
-In \cite{LAA}, A.D.Yovo, F. Luca and A. Togb\'e proved that when $d$ is fixed there is at most one $n$ such that $X_n$ is a repdigit with a couple of exceptions on $d$ which they explicitly determined.
-In this paper, we prove that the analogous result holds if we replace ``repdigits" by ``base $b$-repdigits" and give an explicit bound depending on $b$ on the largest possible exceptional $d$.
+In \cite{LAA}, A. Dossavi-Yovo, F. Luca and A. Togb\'e proved that when $d$ is fixed there is at most one $n$ such that $X_n$ is a repdigit except when $d=2$ (for which both $X_1=3$ and $X_3=99$ are repdigits) or $d=3$ (for which both $X_1=2$ and $X_2=7$ are repdigits).
+In this paper, we prove that the analogous result holds if we replace ``repdigits" by ``base $b$-repdigits", namely that there is at most one $n$ such that $X_n$ is a base $b$-repdigit except for finitely many $d$, and give an explicit bound depending on $b$ on the largest possible exceptional $d$.

 Of course, for every integer $X\geq 2$, there is a unique square-free integer $d\geq 2$ such that

 for some positive integer $Y$.
 In particular, if we start with an $N$ given as in \eqref{eq:2}, then $N$ is the $X$-coordinate of the solution to the Pell equation corresponding to the number $d$ obtained as in \eqref{eq:31}.
 Thus the problem becomes interesting only when we ask that the Pell equation corresponding to some $d$ (fixed or variable) has at least two positive integer solutions whose $X$-coordinates are base $b$-repdigits.